balena-io/docs/pages/learn/deploy/offline-updates.md

 > Warning: For devices with internal storage, this procedure erases the internal media of your device.
 Remove any mass storage devices containing user data.

-With the update media already having the latest release of the application preloaded, follow the device's provisioning instructions present on balenaCloud dashboard for your specific device.
+With the update media already having the latest release of the fleet's preloaded, follow the device's provisioning instructions present on balenaCloud dashboard for your specific device.

 An example for Raspberry Pi devices: insert the recently flashed SD card and power up the device.
 When the process is complete, (re)connect any mass storage devices containing user data back to the device.
 Reconnect the device to the local air-gapped network(s).
-Later, use SSH to connect and inspect application logs, etc.
+Later, use SSH to connect and inspect fleet's logs, etc.

 #### Strategies to remotely update with an SD card or USB device